nickmckenney/Building-a-JSON-API/readme.md

    database (by a mongoose model) show up on the page later.
 1. Retrieve your data from the API.
 1. Seed the database using your models and newly retrieved data.
-1. Build your routes
+1. Build your routes.

 ## Getting Unstuck

 - Don't hesitate to write messy code to solve short-term problems - **_Refactor later_**
 - Read the docs for whatever technologies you use.
 The docs often include a tutorial that can help you get started, and learning to read documentation is crucial to your success as a developer.